How to Create a Tranquil Living Room... for a Small Apartment

 Thoughts behind this Tranquil Blue & Green Living Room... for a Small Apartment

-- The Ottoman - I didn't just want the room to be blue and white as I thought that that would get a little monotonous so I decided to accents of green starting with the ottoman.
-This small round ottoman might seem a bit bright in the assemble display above but I have a feeling that when it's put together to scale in my new living room it will offer a cheerful pop of color.
+The Ottoman - I didn't just want the room to be blue and white as I thought that that would get a little monotonous so I decided to accents of green starting with the ottoman.
+This small round set of ottomans might seem a bit bright in the assemble display above but I have a feeling that when it's put together to scale in my new living room it will offer a cheerful pop of color.
+Also, they're great for small apartments because you can store the smaller one in inside the larger one....so if you have guest ...viola you have have another seat.

-- The Pillow - For the second green accent I chose a funky green pillow that can be put on the white sofa or moved to the floor for additional casual seating when I have an overflow of guests.
+The Pillow - For the second green accent I chose a linen green pillow that can be put on the white sofa or moved to the floor for additional casual seating when I have an overflow of guests.

 Inspired?
 If so, click on the each image to learn more and bring this living room design to your home or apartment.